It’s natural that companies want their employees to feel nurtured, valued and supported.

 Firstly, it’s important to acknowledge that diversity and inclusion are different things.

-So despite them getting grouped together, the way to tackle both of these issues can actually be contradictory.
+So despite diversity and inclusion getting grouped together, the way to tackle these issues can actually be contradictory.

 For example, if you’re looking to run a mentoring program to increase diversity, you may select a particular minority group, and pair individuals in that group with mentors in order to achieve a goal.